Imperatives and Intention-Based Semantics

-I argue that imperative clauses semantically encode directive force, and that performing a directive act is a matter of producing an utterance with the aim of getting one’s addressee to form an intention to comply.
-By implementing these ideas in a formal-semantic theory, I show how to make sense of the ways in which imperatives can combine with declaratives in conjunctions, disjunctions, and conditionals.
-The resulting theory predicts a range of data about imperative inference, including both the badness of Ross’s paradox and the goodness of free-choice inferences.
-It also shows these inferential data to be an indirect, linguistic manifestation of the coherence norms that govern belief and intention.
-Finally, I explain the illocutionary variability of imperatives by appealing to a theory of indirect speech acts.
-The resulting view is a self-standing semantic and pragmatic theory of imperative clauses, but also a case study in the attempt to explain the semantic facts by grounding them in facts about the intentions, beliefs, and practical rationality underlying communication.
-I hope to show that this research program—Intention-Based Semantics—is of more than programmatic interest; it can also yield independently motivated explanations of nuanced semantic phenomena.
+I argue that the semantic values of declarative and imperative clauses are the kinds of mental states that they are used literally to provoke in addressees: declaratives encode beliefs and imperatives encode intentions.
+By implement- ing these ideas in a formal-semantic theory, I show how to make sense of the ways in which imperatives can combine with declaratives in conjunctions, disjunctions, and conditionals. e resulting theory predicts a range of data about imperative inference, including both the badness of Ross’s paradox and the goodness of free-choice inferences.
+It also shows these inferential data to be an indirect, linguistic manifestation of the coherence norms that gov- ern belief and intention.
+I explain the illocutionary variability of impera- tives by appealing to a theory of indirect speech acts. e resulting view is a self-standing semantic and pragmatic theory of imperative clauses, but also a case study in Intention-Based Semantics—the research program, founded by Grice, that seeks to o er comprehensive psychological explanations of se- mantic and pragmatic phenomena.

 Semantics without Semantic Content